Small files complaint with AG over Callaway assistance to voters at polls

-Atlantic City Mayor Marty Small Sr. is leading in the Democratic mayoral primary, but his campaign attorney has filed a complaint alleging a political foe improperly assisted voters at the Shiloh Baptist Church.
+ATLANTIC CITY — Mayor Marty Small Sr. is leading in the Democratic mayoral primary, but his campaign attorney has filed a complaint alleging a political foe improperly assisted voters at Shiloh Baptist Church.

-In a July 7 letter to the New Jersey Office of the Attorney General and the Division of Elections, as well as to the Atlantic City City Clerk, attorney Daniel Antonelli said he had video proof of illegal actions by political organizer Craig Callaway, who backed Small's opponent Pamela Thomas-Fields.
+In a letter Tuesday to the New Jersey Office of the Attorney General and the Division of Elections, as well as to the Atlantic City Clerk, attorney Daniel Antonelli said he had video proof of illegal actions by political organizer Craig Callaway, who backed Small's opponent Pamela Thomas-Fields.

 "The campaign has observed Callaway assisting voters by pointing out to voters who they should vote for," the letter said of those voting provisionally in the city's 2nd Ward.